 - Total Cost – $24,000

 For someone who has been relatively frugal for so long, that is a painful number to write out.
 The silver lining is that the remodel should increase the value of our home.
-We’ve had a decent amount of turnover in our neighborhood over the last few years and the updated homes have gone for about $30,000 more than ones that need work.
-We just have a few projects left before our house is mostly updated, with the biggest being finishing our basement bathroom.
+We’ve had a decent amount of turnover in our neighborhood over the last few years, and the updated homes have gone for about $30,000 more than the ones that need work.
+We have a few projects left before our house is updated, with the biggest being finishing our basement bathroom.

 Lessons Learned

 We learned a lot through this experience.
-It certainly cost more than we expected and being without a kitchen with a family of four for six weeks was a pain.
+It cost more than we expected, and being without a kitchen with a family of four for six weeks was a pain.
 Below are a few of our lessons learned.

 - Include your contractor in the discussion when purchasing materials.
-We ended up purchasing cabinets, countertops, and backsplash before we reached out to any contractors.
-In hindsight, we should have found our contractor first and then decided where to purchase these materials.
-We thought we were saving money by purchasing from a discount retailer, but in the end it cost us more due to the rework required due to a lack of detailed designs.
-If you do end up purchasing materials separately, ensure you get detailed floor plans.
+We ended up buying cabinets, countertops, and backsplash before we reached out to any contractors.
+In hindsight, we should have found our contractor and decided where to purchase these materials.
+We thought we were saving money by purchasing from a discount retailer, but in the end, it cost us more due to the rework required due to a lack of detailed designs.
+If you purchase materials separately, ensure you get detailed floor plans.

 - Always expect surprises, especially when opening up walls.
-For a couple weeks it seemed like we had surprises at almost every turn.
+For a couple of weeks, it seemed like we had surprises at almost every turn.
 Opening the walls exposed us to electrical issues and termite damage that we weren’t aware of.

 - Don’t expect your general contractor to have all the answers.
-Even though paying a general contractor isn’t cheap, you have to be involved in the process and bring an outside perspective when challenges come up.
+Even though paying a general contractor isn’t cheap, you must be involved in the process and bring an outside perspective when challenges arise.
 This is especially true when you purchase materials on your own.

-- Be sure to include electric, plumbing, drywall, and other miscellaneous expenses in your budget.
+- Include electric, plumbing, drywall, and other miscellaneous expenses in your budget.
 There were several items that I didn’t even think to include in our original budget.
-A full kitchen remodel is a huge effort and requires more than just installing materials.
+A full kitchen remodel is a massive effort and requires more than just installing materials.
 There is a lot of behind-the-scenes work that has to take place.

 - Be sure you have a makeshift kitchen.
-During our remodel we definitely ate out more than usual.
-Thankfully we did have a makeshift kitchen in our basement with a hot plate, microwave, and toaster oven.
-It wasn’t the same but it kept us from eating out even more often.
+During our remodel, we ate out more than usual.
+Thankfully, we had a makeshift kitchen in our basement with a hot plate, microwave, and toaster oven.
+It wasn’t the same, but it kept us from eating out even more often.

 The Final Results

-We competed the remodel in time to have a Christmas party at our house the Sunday before Christmas.
-Our backsplash was literally installed the day before on Saturday and I was screwing in outlet covers on Sunday morning.
-We cut it about as close as it could get but it ended up working out.
+We completed the remodel in time for a Christmas party at our house the Sunday before Christmas.
+Our backsplash was installed the day before on Saturday, and I was screwing in outlet covers on Sunday morning.
+We cut it about as close as it could get, but it worked out.

 Below are photos of our completed kitchen.
-The before photo above included the original cabinets and countertops from when the house was built 50 years ago.
-We lived with that ugly kitchen for 10 years.
-While I usually don’t care what others think, I’ll admit that it was kind of embarrassing to have people over with that kitchen.
-We are very happy with how everything turned out.
+The photo above includes the original cabinets and countertops from when the house was built 50 years prior.
+We lived in that ugly kitchen for ten years.
+While I usually don’t care what others think, I’ll admit that having people over in that kitchen was embarrassing.
+We are thrilled with how everything turned out.
 Let me know what you think!

 Mark is the founder of Financial Pilgrimage, a blog dedicated to helping young families pay down debt and live financially free.
 Mark has a Bachelor’s degree in financial management and a Master’s degree in economics and finance.
 He is a husband of one and father of two and calls St. Louis, MO, home.
 He also loves playing in old man baseball leagues, working out, and being anywhere near the water.
 Mark has been featured in Yahoo!
 Finance, NerdWallet, and the Plutus Awards Showcase.